Overview#

 >>> str(user.created_at)

-Low-level API requests can be made like so:
+Low-level API requests can also be made:

->>> d = client.request('GET', '/user/spez/about')['data']
+>>> d = client.request('GET', '/user/Pyprohly/about')['data']

 >>> print(d.keys() == user.d.keys())